 Ancestry Library Edition - Contains passenger lists from all major U.S. ports, naturalization records ranging from 1700 to 1900, immigration records for more than 100 countries.

-Biography and Genealogy Master Index - indexes current, readily available reference sources, as well as the most important retrospective works that cover individuals, both living and deceased, from every field of activity and from all areas of the world.
+Biography Reference Center - indexes current, readily available reference sources, as well as the most important retrospective works that cover individuals, both living and deceased, from every field of activity and from all areas of the world.

 Detroit Society for Genealogical Research